ttullius/SciVal-data-prep/README.md

 # SciVal-data-prep
-Rmd file for preparing data for SciVal dashboard
+Rmd file for preparing data for SciVal dashboard.